 Deposit Due at Time of Registration:

-The faculty advisor, Mrs. Jamie Anderson, has a decade of experience with online homeschool student-run newspapers.
-Her journalism degree, 15 years of radio and public relations work experience, and 12 years of homeschooling give Mrs. Anderson a wealth of knowledge to share with student journalists.
+The faculty advisor, Mrs. Jamie Anderson, has more than a decade of experience with online homeschool student-run newspapers.
+Her journalism degree, 15 years of radio and public relations work experience, and homeschooling her own sons give Mrs. Anderson a wealth of knowledge to share with student journalists.

 SPECIAL NOTE #1: There is no charge to reserve a space in a club although you must have paid your family registration fee.
 If you have already paid the registration fee, simply add the club purchase to the cart, and your teacher will be in touch soon.
 Club memberships are not purchased as a family; each student represents one club member.

 SPECIAL NOTE #2: Please be advised: There are no refunds for clubs.
 If club attendance dwindles during the course of the year making the club unviable, there are no prorated refunds of club membership(s).

 Jamie Anderson is passionate about helping homeschool students become better communicators.
 As a homeschool mom herself, Anderson combines several years of online homeschool teaching experience with a career in radio broadcasting and public relations to offer a unique experience to students at Excelsior Classes.